 The most robust evaluation of the APM's impact is the third-party review being performed by Vermont's federal APM partners.
 This evaluation focuses on Medicare's participation and Medicare beneficiaries.
-In August 2021, the first evaluation report (summary) was released, covering the first two years of the Model
+To date, two reports have been released; the first evaluation report (summary) covers the first two years of the model (2018-2019) while the second evaluation report (summary) analyzes performance through the third year (2018-2020).
+Findings included reduced Medicare spending in Vermont compared to other states. though statewide results tended to be more favorable than ACO results.
+In addition, evaluators saw promising performance on health care quality, especially given that the second report overlaps with the COVID-19 Public Health Emergency.

-(2018-2019).
-Findings included reduced Medicare spending in Vermont compared to other states.
-The report also notes that the APM is supporting collaboration across the health care system around shared goals.
-The report also found positive effects for the full Vermont population because many of the Model's population health initiatives serve Vermonters regardless of insurance or ACO participation, highlighting Vermont's long history of investment in primary care and population health, culture of reform, and strong hospital and ACO regulation.
+The evaluators found that the APM is supporting collaboration across the health care system around shared goals and saw positive effects for the full Vermont population because many of the model's population health initiatives serve Vermonters regardless of insurance or ACO participation.
+The reports also highlight Vermont's long history of investment in primary care and population health, culture of reform, and strong hospital and ACO regulation.
 The report also identifies areas for improvement, many of which echo AHS's APM Implementation Improvement Plan.